Between the Lines: Overbearing parents can scare off college recruiters

 Parents don’t want to be the one thing standing between their child and an athletic scholarship, and helping them to see that their actions have severe consequences could be beneficial to high school coaches struggling to control the parents in their programs.
 When they act out, the kids end up paying the price.

-— Kevin Hoffman is the editorial director of Coach and Athletic Director magazine.
-He can be reached by emailing [email protected].
+Kevin Hoffman is the editorial director of Coach & Athletic Director.
+He can be reached at [email protected].